elunna/nerfhack-changelog/README.md

 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
 * Forges always light up the square they occupy.
 * Cold rays have a chance cool forges.
+* Forges burn the grease and poison off dipped items.

 #### FORGING & FORGING RECIPES
 * Ported from EvilHack with modifications.